Freedom Party of Albania

 The Freedom Party (Partia e Lirisë, PL), formerly known as the Socialist Movement for Integration (Lëvizja Socialiste për Integrim, LSI), is a social democratic political party in Albania.
 The party was formed on 6 September 2004, when Ilir Meta defected from the Socialist Party of Albania (PS).
 A proposal to change its logo, name and other symbols was unanimously approved at the party's National Convention (Congress) on 25 July 2022.
+The party is seen as more socially conservative than the Socialist Party of Albania.

 Through the use of the term "movement", the party attempted to give the message that it is open and inclusive.
 The other reason for using this term was its intention to differentiate itself from the other parties.
-It employed the one member, one vote system in March 2005 to elect its leader, Ilir Meta.
+It was the first Albanian political party to employ the one member, one vote system in March 2005 to elect its leader, Ilir Meta.

 Elections

 At the 2005 parliamentary election the party won five seats in the Albanian Parliament with 8.4% of the vote.
 The party was mostly supported by the Albanian youth at the 2005 elections.
 At the 2009 parliamentary election it won four seats with 4.8% of the vote.
 The party along with PSV91 became the determining parties to form the government coalition.
 In June 2009 the PL allied with the centre-right Democratic Party of Albania (PD) to form the government coalition.

 PL successfully increased its share of the vote in the 2013 parliamentary election, winning 16 seats with 10.4% of the vote.